SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 Graph neural networks (GNNs) have shown remarkable success in molecular property prediction as key models in geometric deep learning.
 Meanwhile, Kolmogorov–Arnold networks (KANs) have emerged as powerful alternatives to multi-layer perceptrons, offering improved expressivity, parameter efficiency and interpretability.
 To combine the strengths of both frameworks, we propose Kolmogorov–Arnold GNNs (KA-GNNs), which integrate KAN modules into the three fundamental components of GNNs: node embedding, message passing and readout.
 We further introduce Fourier-series-based univariate functions within KAN to enhance function approximation and provide theoretical analysis to support their expressiveness.
 Two architectural variants, KA-graph convolutional networks and KA-augmented graph attention networks, are developed and evaluated across seven molecular benchmarks.
 Experimental results show that KA-GNNs consistently outperform conventional GNNs in terms of both prediction accuracy and computational efficiency.
 Moreover, our models exhibit improved interpretability by highlighting chemically meaningful substructures.
 These findings demonstrate that KA-GNNs offer a powerful and generalizable framework for molecular data modelling, drug discovery and beyond.

-**Tags:** Applied mathematics, Computational models
+**Tags:** Computational models, Applied mathematics

 ---

-## 265. An actor–critic algorithm to maximize the power delivered from direct methanol fuel cells
+## 266. An actor–critic algorithm to maximize the power delivered from direct methanol fuel cells

 **Authors:** Hongbin Xu, Yang Jeong Park, Zhichu Ren, Daniel J. Zheng, Davide Menga, Haojun Jia, Chenru Duan, Guanzhou Zhu, Yuriy Román-Leshkov, Yang Shao-Horn, Ju Li